 John Boehner Biography

-As Speaker, Boehner has proven to be an effective political operator, and he is also known for his tendency to get emotional while giving speeches.
+As Speaker, Boehner proved to be an effective political operator, and was also known for his tendency to get emotional while giving speeches.
 He was famous for shedding tears on camera.

 Rep. Paul Ryan of Wisconsin was elected to replace Boehner as Speaker, taking office on October 29, 2015.

 John Boehner’s name is pronounced “bay-ner,” according to his old Congressional website… John Boehner is “the second-oldest of 12 brothers and sisters,” according to his official bio… He married his wife, Debbie, in 1973.
 They have two daughters, Tricia and Lindsay… He smokes filtered Camel cigarettes, according to a 2010 story in The New York Times… John Boehner’s deep all-year tan was a steady topic of jokes for comedians and his fellow politicians.
 “He is a person of color, although not a color that appears in the natural world,” Barack Obama joked at the White House Correspondents’ Dinner in 2009.